-If you are looking to buy and sell plants perhaps check out online some of the rare plants market and pull plant names for your list from there.
+You are looking to buy and sell plants perhaps check out online some of the rare plants markets and pull plant names for your list from there.

 If you are a collector of a specific species…syngonium for example…perhaps check out places like Etsy to see what is available for you now.

 If you are planning on growing a garden or orchard perhaps check out local gardening pages and groups to see what grows best in your area and get some ideas from there.